musashi1429/Janken/README.md

 # Janken
-exercice de création d'un shifumi
+exercice of création game rock paper scisors

-Petit présentation d'un projet de 4 e me semaine de formation créer un un jeu.
+présentation an projet for my 4e me week of  my formation create a game.